waikho/MADS_Capstone/README.md

     ├── .github                 # Github related files (e.g. CI/CD pipeline yml - a.k.a.
 Actions in github)
-    ├── app                     # The data pipeline application ├── assets                  # static assets including diagrams or other media file ├── sample                  # Sample configuration files or sample scripts to help understand the data pipeline application
-    ├── schema                  # Database Schema Files
+    ├── app                     # The data pipeline application ├── assets                  # static assets including diagrams or other media file ├── sample                  # Sample configuration files or sample scripts for the data pipeline application ├── schema                  # Database Schema Files
     ├── ML                      # Modules and Notebook Files for Meta-Labeling & the Triple Barrier Method ├── RL                      # Modules and Notebook Files for Reinforcement Learning